The kitten is here!

 A cat's entire capacity for socialisation depends upon the quality of the attachment it has formed with its mother, and on the degree of socialisation of the mother herself.

 A cat develops much faster than a dog: where a dog takes about six months to become autonomous, the key period for a kitten to grow up into a well-balanced cat lies in the sixth week of life.

 Of course, all is not lost, and it is still possible to enhance socialisation at the usual age of adoption: i.e., around two months.
-But it needs to be borne in mind that cats are not always necessarily social creatures, and that certain cats which have gone back to their wild state are capable of spending their whole life without any social interaction at all outside of mating seasons.
+But it needs to be considered that cats are not always necessarily social creatures, and that certain are capable of spending their whole life without any social interaction at all outside of mating seasons.